Nish60220110anth/UR-Sim/README.md

-# Test-App
+# UR-Sim
-Test app instead of real working aur board
+This is simple project build to simulate the working aur board for in use with other projects build for Inter-IIT Tech meet